nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 ```
 So yea ... that's that.

 Doesn't work in GCC 10.2 yet, by the way.
-Try Clang-trunk.
+Try Clang.

 —